clmpnn/EasyScreenplay/README.md

 **EasyScreenplay** is a free, browser-based tool for writing screenplays with proper industry formatting — scene headings, action lines, character names, dialogue, and transitions — applied automatically as you type.

-> ✏️ *Note: fill in your actual feature list below — this section is a starting template.*

 ## ✨ Features

 - 🎞️ Automatic screenplay formatting (sluglines, action, dialogue, transitions)